-This means you must practice caution with all emails, no matter who they are from: family, groups you subscribe to, your friends, your boss, airlines, doctors, Cornell's president, etc.
+This means you must practice caution with all emails, no matter who they are from—family, groups you subscribe to, your friends, your boss, airlines, doctors, Cornell's president, etc.

 Email spoofing is prevalent everywhere.
-At Cornell, scammers commonly use NetID@cornell.edu emails to spoof "from" addresses and increase the odds that you'll see a Cornell NetID, let your guard down, and then type your NetID password into a spoofed webpage.
+At Cornell, scammers commonly use NetID@cornell.edu emails to spoof "from" addresses and increase the odds that you'll see a Cornell NetID, let your guard down, and then type your NetID password into a spoofed web page.

 Why Spoofing Is Used

 Cornell's email team isn't seeing a pattern to whose addresses are being used to spoof—it seems random.
-They are taking steps to make it harder to spoof Cornell email addresses, but there currently is no reasonable way to entirely prevent this behavior.
+They are taking steps to make it harder to spoof Cornell email addresses, but there is currently no reasonable way to entirely prevent this behavior.
 Community awareness is our best defense.